Aittiphan23/Logiq/README.md

 #### Roles (FORM-BASED!)
 - `/create-role-menu` - **Opens a form to create role menu!**
-  - Fill in title, description, emojis, and role IDs
+  - Fill in title, description, emojis, and mention roles with @
+  - Discord auto-completes role names when you type @
   - Choose exclusive (pick one) or multi-select
-  - Automatically creates beautiful dropdown menu
+  - Automatically creates beautiful dropdown menu for users
 - `/addrole <user> <role>` - Add role to user
 - `/removerole <user> <role>` - Remove role from user